-How to get to there: Khan Market metro station, purple line.
+How to get to Khan Market: Khan Market metro station, purple line.

 Whenever you are ready for sightseeing, head to the inevitable place for anyone traveling to Delhi for the first time, imposing war memorial India Gate.

 Beautiful at sunrise, India Gate can be visited any time of the day thanks to the huge park all around it.
 It’s a perfect place to visit in Delhi to chill out in the shade of the many trees, to have a picnic or just to relax before getting to your next place.

-How to get there: Central Secretariat metro station, yellow and purple lines.
+How to get to India Gate: Central Secretariat metro station, yellow and purple lines.

-12 pm – Take the metro again and enjoy a nice Indian meal in one of the many restaurants the city offers.
+Take the metro and for lunch enjoy a nice Indian meal in one of the many restaurants the city offers.
 If you want to get fancy and taste Punjabi food, head to the stylish Punjabi By Nature, in a nice area packed with stores of the major brands and for every budget known as Janpath Market.
 Also, nearby is the big underground Palika Bazaar for clothes, accessories, and electronics.

 Address and how to get there: Punjabi By Nature, F-30 B, Inner Circle, Connaught Place, New Delhi-100001.
 Tel.
 011 47675701, 011 47675702.
 Transport: metro station Rajiv Chowk on lines yellow and turquoise.